mlinderm/vagrant-aws/README.md

 ## Caveats

-`vagrant-aws` is "pre-alpha" and currently only supports creation, suspension, resumption and descruction of the Vagrant environment.
+`vagrant-aws` is "pre-alpha" and currently supports creation, suspension, resumption and descruction of the Vagrant environment along with basic box operations.
 Provisioning should be supported for shell, chef-server and chef-solo, but has only been tested with chef-solo and on an Ubuntu guest.
 Only a subset of Vagrant features are supported.
-Currently port forwarding and shared directories are not implemented, nor is host networking (although that is less relevant for AWS).
-`vagrant-aws` in general has only been tested for a single VM, on OSX 10.6, with chef-solo.
+Currently port forwarding and shared directories are not implemented, nor is host networking (although that is less relevant for AWS).  `vagrant-aws` in general has only been tested with ruby 1.9.2 on OSX 10.6, with chef-solo.